fed/blog-11ty/content/blog/links-vs-buttons.md

 ---
 title: Choosing between links and buttons
-description: A discussion on the purpose, semantics, states and default behaviours of buttons and links, and how choosing the wrong one can impact accessibility.
 date: 2024-03-05
+spoiler:
+    A discussion on the purpose, semantics, states and default behaviours of buttons and links, and how choosing the wrong one can impact accessibility.
-tags: accessibility
+category: accessibility
 ---

 This write-up is a collection of rules of thumb to help you decide whether your interactive control should be a link or a button, and the